yedidyakfir/mageflow/docs/documentation/swarm.md

 # Task Swarms

-Task swarms in the Task Orchestrator provide a powerful way to run multiple tasks in parallel with controlled concurrency.
+Task swarms in MageFlow provide a powerful way to run multiple tasks in parallel with controlled concurrency.
 Unlike chains where tasks run sequentially, swarms allow you to manage a group of tasks that execute simultaneously while controlling how many can run at once and when to trigger callbacks for the entire group.

 ## What is a Swarm?